 - Solder shall wet all elements of the connection.

-- The solder shall fillet between connection elements over the complete periphery of the connection.
+- The solder shall fillet between connection elements over the complete periphery

 This material comes from page 84 of NASA-STD 8739.4, which is a great reference if you’re interested in best practices for interconnecting cables and wires.
 [Thanks, Alex Barclay!]